 About True North

 Its parent group, True North Centre for Public Policy, is an independent, non-governmental, non-partisan think tank and public policy organization that conducts research and investigative journalism on important public issues in Canada, including but not limited to immigration, integration and national security.
 It is a registered Canadian charity.

 Candice Malcolm is a best-selling author, investigative journalist, nationally syndicated columnist with the Toronto Sun, and the founder and Editor-in-Chief of True North.

 She has reported from war zones, broken news stories that have made headlines worldwide, and exposed major terrorist networks operating in Canada.
 Born and raised in Vancouver, BC, Candice has two masters degrees, has travelled all over the world, and is married with two little kids.

 Andrew Lawton is a senior journalist at True North and host of The Andrew Lawton Show.
 He is the author of the #1 bestseller The Freedom Convoy: The Inside Story of Three Weeks that Shook the World, an investigative look behind the scenes of the 2022 convoy protests.
 Andrew publishes a self-titled Substack newsletter.
-Previously, he hosted a daily talk radio show on 980 CFPL in London, and wrote a national column for Global News analyzing politics and culture, often with a focus on freedom of speech, limited government and combatting radicalism.
-His written work has been published across the world, including in the Washington Post, the National Post, the Toronto Sun, and the Edmonton Sun.
+Previously, he hosted a daily talk radio show on 980 CFPL in London, and wrote a national column for Global News analyzing politics and culture.
+His written work has been published across the world, including in the Washington Post, the National Post, and the Sun newspaper chain.
 Andrew has appeared as a commentator on CBC, CTV, TVO, CTS, and BBC World.
-Andrew ran as a Progressive Conservative candidate in Ontario’s 2018 provincial election.

 Lindsay Shepherd is a contributor at True North and author of Diversity and Exclusion: Confronting the Campus Free Speech Crisis.
 Lindsay holds an M.A. in Cultural Analysis and Social Theory from Wilfrid Laurier University.
 She has been published in The Post Millennial, Maclean’s, National Post, Ottawa Citizen, and Quillette.
 She was the recipient of the 2018 Outstanding Graduate Student Award from Heterodox Academy and the 2018 Harry Weldon Canadian Values Award from the Peace, Order and Good Government think tank.